 How do I order club kit?

 We usually order kit in several large orders a year - typically aimed at the coming season; so summer clothing ordered in spring, and winter clothing ordered in the Autumn.
 In addition we hold a small amount of stock during the rest of the year.
 All of our kit is made by SMS Santini.
-Contact Simon our club kit secretary at [email protected]
+Contact Simon our club kit secretary at [email protected] for details of current stock, order dates & pricing

 How do I join the forum?